 They should send their letter to the firstname.lastname@example.org email or mail a hard copy to 401 Terry Ave N, Seattle, WA 98109.
 A PDF version of the letter is preferred.

 You should include all available transcripts from high school and beyond.
 This includes transcripts from multiple high schools, Running Start, and technical schools.
 Your transcripts should span all years (not just your current year/semester).

-Housing is not provided.
+2021 summer opportunities will be virtual.
+For in-person opportunities, housing is not provided.
 Students will need to arrange their own housing.
 This is a paid internship though, and we can offer advice in the process.

 There is limited parking available at ISB.
 Most interns either bus or are dropped off.
 ISB will provide you with an unlimited ORCA card for bus services.

 We offer ORCA cards to high school interns.